History of Bird Island

 Between 1896 and 1906, 17000 tons of Guano were removed from the island and exported to the sugarcane fields of Mauritius.
 A coconut plantation was then established together with cash crops such as papaya and cotton.

-In the 37 years that Bird Island has been owned by Mr. Savy and his partners, the story of the island is one of maximization of the island’s conservation value in parallel with the development of a small tourist facility, Bird Island Lodge.
+In the 37 years that Bird Island has been owned by Mr. Savy and his partners, the story of the island is one of maximization of the island’s conservation value in parallel with the development of a small tourist facility.
 The programme adopted from the outset comprised one of the world’s first eco-tourism ventures, and has been extremely successful in both aspects of conservation and tourism.

 Bird Island is sighted by the master of ‘The Eagle’ cruiser.
 He reported the following; “Birds innumerable and many sea cows (dugongs) on the beach” and he named the island ‘Bird Island’.

 Expedition by the French by Malavois.
 He made references of poor timber and a single pond of old, bad tasting fresh water.

 French Privateer ‘Hirondelle’ with 180 people on a voyage from the Red Sea wrecked on the reef off the north east coast.
 The survivors lived on the island for 22 days before sailing to Mahé on a make-shift raft.

 HMS ‘Alert’ called on Bird Island and reported only 2 African residents who salted fish and birds.
 Their presence or how they survived is not recorded.

 Guano or phosphate mining operation established.
 17,000 tons of guano exported within 10 years.
 The mining operation supported nearly 100 people, the highest population of the island during her history.

 The guano was exhausted and most people returned to Mahé.